duneanalytics/docs/docs/reference/dune-v2/query-engine.md

 ## Byte Array Functions in Dune SQL
+!!! warning
+    **Operators like `||` and functions like `concat()` will soon stop working with bytearrays when Dune SQL leaves alpha at the end of Feburary and you will need to `cast(some_bytearray as varchar)` first.** These changes will improve performance on byte array queries by up to 50% by reducing the amount of data stored

 Dune SQL currently represents byte arrays using the `varbinary` type.
 Byte arrays can also be represented using `0x`-prefixed strings.